 ICT will play a crucial role in the school's response to a critical incident.
-Katy Hildyard at Bellevue Office is a member of the Critical Incident Team and will offer advice and counsel on how best to employ the benefits of digital media in response to the specific issue at hand.
-All external communications would be managed by the Head in conjunction with Bellevue Marketing Department.
+The Marketing Department at Bellevue Head Office will offer advice and counsel on how best to employ the benefits of digital media in response to the specific issue at hand.
+All external communications would in normal circumastances be managed by the Head in conjunction with the relevant members of the Bellevue Central Team.
 Depending on the nature of the incident he/she may also liaise with the School's Insurers and lawyers.